-Research on climate change at World Heritage properties will be carried out through partnerships with and influence of those who are currently conducting or can carry out such research or who fund research programmes.
-It will not necessarily have to be undertaken by the managers themselves or their agencies.
+Research on climate change at World Heritage properties will be carried out through partnerships with and influence of those who are conducting or can carry out such research or who fund research programmes.
 The site-specific nature of the climate change problems facing properties, make them ideal as laboratories for long-term climate change impact monitoring and testing of innovative adaptation solutions.

 Considerable research is currently underway on the impacts of climate change, particularly in relation to natural ecosystems.
-However, much of this research is not focused on World Heritage properties and there is a critical lack of research on cultural properties.
-Thus links will be established with relevant organizations to ensure that ongoing generic research on climate change incorporates the effects of climate change on World Heritage properties.
+However, much of this research is not focused on World Heritage properties and thus, links will be established with relevant organizations to ensure that ongoing generic research on climate change incorporates the effects of climate change on World Heritage properties.